Khongchai/serenade-on-a-dream/notes.md

 Use the size of the screen to make the size of the stars stays the same for all screensizes

 https://codesandbox.io/s/bestservedbold-christmas-baubles-zxpv7?file=/src/App.js

+onStarHover, play a tone in the key using javascript